HilaryOkello/math-skills/README.md

 # Math Skills

 This repository contains a program written in Go for calculating various statistics such as Average, Median, Variance, and Standard Deviation from a given dataset.
-Requirements
+### Requirements

-    Go (latest version)

-## Installation

-Make sure you have the latest version of Go installed on your system.
+You need to have at least  go version go1.22.0 or higher to run the program.
 You can download and install it from the official [Go website](https://go.dev/dl/).

 ## Usage